georgespearing/Animal-Snap/README.md

 ![UI concept Design](ui_concept.png)

-### TODO: Adding Functionality
+## UPDATES

- - Convert price value to star ratings
+ - User can score the animal pictures using the ratings

- - persist images on exit
+ - deleting from either view works now

- - delete popup from menu
+ - Same grouping function was not implemented

- - delete will actually delete the thing
+ - The camera functionaility "should" work.
+Was not tested due to only working in the simulator, no camera functionailty.
+The code is there, but not tested